tillpos-tony/traefik-featureflag-header-modification/readme.md

-# traefik-trasform-auth-header Traefik plugin
+# c Traefik plugin

 Under Development.
 Experimental.
 Do not use in production.

-Check for Authorization header exist in request or not. if yes transform it to Bearer token scheme
+Read the featue flag configuration from Flipt service with organization header. receive the value and set it to request header